 - Use the “Top Ten Tips for Real Estate Agents” article. – the tips in that article will work for you too, and a lot of the tips apply to the office.
 Also, consider distributing that article to your agents.As a business owner there are some additional essentials you need to concern yourself with:

 - Create a Written Information Security Program.
 Create a document formalizing the steps you are taking as a business to combat information security risks.
-The plan should identify who is responsible for the program, identify reasonably foreseeable risks, develop policies for the location and both physical and electronic security of records, prevent terminated employees from accessing sensitive information, contract for security with vendors and verify compliance, limit collection of information to only that which is needed, monitor program compliance and provide for measures to be taken against program violators.
+The plan should identify who is responsible for the program, identify reasonably foreseeable risks, develop policies for the location and both physical and electronic security of records, wire-fraud prevention, prevent terminated employees from accessing sensitive information, contract for security with vendors and verify compliance, limit collection of information to only that which is needed, monitor program compliance and provide for measures to be taken against program violators.
 Further, there should be documentation of compliance monitoring and annual review.
 Breaches and responses must also be documented.
 Following is an example provided by the state of Massachusetts: http://tinyurl.com/csq6vxg (Acrobat / PDF).

 - Establish policies and procedures.
 Policies define what behavior regarding the protection of sensitive information is expected and what behavior is not allowed.
 They eliminate the “ignorance” excuse: “I didn’t know that I had to shred files before getting rid of them!” and negligence is well defined.
 Non-technical policies might include acceptable use, sensitive information, password, antivirus, Bring Your Own Device (BYOD) and clean desk policies.
 Technical policies (for technical employees) may include policies for secure computer, mobile device, firewall, and wireless configuration and management, secure software development, log and backup handling, account management, and more.
 Policies should be reflected into contractual requirements for contractors.
 Many draft policies are available here: http://tinyurl.com/d2hta7y.
 Policy management must include at least employee and contractor education, monitoring, enforcement and regular re-evaluation and revision.